 Conditions and evidence

-- Status and registration Appropriate facility Minimum conditions for business premises, equipment and devices for holiday and youth hostels Minimum scope of services at accommodation Categorisation of accommodation facilities Marking a hospitality facility Appropriate display of prices Determined working hours Ensuring safety and health at work Ensuring the safety of food Limitation of sale and offer of alcohol drinks Limited use of tobacco products Keeping records and reporting temporary residence to the police Collection and payment of tourist tax
+- Status and registration Appropriate facility Minimum conditions for business premises, equipment and devices for holiday and youth hostels Minimum scope of services at accommodation Categorisation of accommodation facilities Marking a hospitality facility Appropriate display of prices Determined working hours Ensuring safety and health at work Ensuring the safety of food Limitation of sale and offer of alcohol drinks Limited use of tobacco products Keeping records and reporting temporary residence to the police

 - Hospitality Industry Act